SarahShinespark/arcana-sor3/README.md

 # arcana-sor3
 Project page for Arcana - Seal of Rimsala v3, a Super Nintendo game mod.\
+These files can be assembled using Asar to create a patch for version 3.\
 The modular nature of these ASM files makes it much easier to edit and troubleshoot one section at a time.\
-\
-Patching instructions:
-Use Asar and patch "main.asm" onto a vanilla, unheadered Arcana (U) ROM.\
-The code language is 65c816 ASM, based on 6502 (NES).
+The code language is 65c816 ASM, based on 6502 (NES).\

+## Patching instructions
+Use an IPS patcher to patch an unheadered Arcana ROM with sor_v2.1.15_a10.\
+Change the extension to SFC.\
+Then use Asar (asar main.asm sor_a10.sfc) to patch all of the files at once to create sor_v3.sfc.

 ## Contents
 alchemist_sor_v3.asm		- Localized conversations for the alchemist NPC.\